 Best places to spot hummingbirds in Ohio

-You could catch a glimpse of a zippy little guy anywhere across the state, including such big cities as Cincinnati, Columbus, or Cleveland in northeast Ohio.
+You could catch a glimpse of this zippy little guy anywhere across the state, including such big cities as Cincinnati, Columbus, or Cleveland in northeast Ohio.
 Your backyard feeder will bring superb chances for sightings.

 When do hummingbirds leave Ohio for the winter?